 Anjali slid onto Hooch's desk, crossing one leg over the other.
 "Ninety-nine percent.
 Very confident number.
 But you know well enough to find that one percent before you sign it.
 In fact, your father's fairly notorious for that, isn't he?"

 Bea furrowed her brows, heart pounding faster than ever.
-Did that mean — ?
-But why would she
+Did that mean—?
+But why would she say that?

 "I don't know what she's talking about," Scorpius said hastily.
 "I really don't."